lubianat/wikidata_bib/README.md

 - docs

-The html content for GitHub Pages, providing analytics on what I read.
+The html content for GitHub Pages, providing analytics on what has been read.

 - config.yaml